What Do You Do If Your Dachshund Has Allergies?

-Allergies can quickly bring down any healthy, active and adventurous dachshund.
-Not only that but when you ignore allergies, they can quickly turn to worse – leading to much bigger health problems.
+Allergies can quickly bring down a healthy, active, and adventurous dachshund or any dog.
+And, when you ignore dog allergies, they may get worse – leading to more serious health issues including asthma.

 Sneezing, as a sign of allergy, can be caused by a wide range of factors.
 For example, if your dog has a seasonal allergy, it could be due to environmental pollutants such as pollen, mold, ragweed, and various types of grass.

 Moreover, there might also be some allergens in your home.
 These may include dust, carpet powder, indoor cleaning products, perfume, and various industrial chemicals.

 Since your doxie is small and has short legs, they are closer to the ground where allergens are more likely located.
 This puts your doxie at a greater risk of triggering an allergic reaction.

 One of the best ways to combat dog allergies is by giving your four-legged buddy dog allergy chews.
 They are tasty and can be used as treats, making it an easy way for dogs to get protection from allergens.

 As a matter of fact, AlphaPaw’s Allergy Chews are peanut butter flavored, and dogs love it.
 The chews boost a dog’s immune and digestive system.
 They contain a powerhouse list of ingredients including organic Turmeric, Bee Pollen, and Probiotics.
 They reduce anxiety and provide relief from seasonal & environmental allergies, including itchy dry skin.